RetroDECK/components/archive_later/dosbox-x/README.md

 --------------------------
 If you intend to modify the runtime VHD creation behaviour or change the layering approach, keep these points in mind:

-- Prefer `IMGMAKE -link` for runtime differencing children. `vhdmake -diff` remains problematic on some DOSBox‑X builds.
+- Prefer `cvhdmake -f -l` for runtime and packaging differencing children. `vhdmake -diff` remains problematic on some DOSBox‑X builds.
 - Any change to TMP_CONF construction will impact how runtime overrides behave — ordering of `-conf` is important.
 - Keep filename sanitisation behaviour consistent if you add alternate storage locations or extensions.